linode/docs/docs/products/compute/kubernetes/guides/upgrade-kubernetes-version/index.md

 ## Upgrade Process

-When Kubernetes is upgraded on an LKE cluster (including both patch versions and minor versions), the control plane components are automatically upgraded.
+When a Kubernetes version upgrade is initiated on an LKE cluster (including both patch versions and minor versions), the control plane components are automatically upgraded.
 New worker nodes are also created using the new version.
 In most cases, there is no downtime or impact to performance for this part of the upgrade.

+After the initial upgrade, existing worker nodes need to also be upgraded to the newer Kubernetes version.
+This typically requires a few extra steps.
+This guide outlines three options for upgrading these existing nodes, including recycling all worker nodes, performing an in-place upgrade, and performing an out-of-place upgrade.
+Each of these options is discussed in the [Upgrade Worker Nodes](#upgrade-worker-nodes) section.

+{{< note type="warning">}}
-Existing worker nodes are only automatically upgraded when you use the Cloud Manager and select **Recycle All Nodes** during the upgrade process.
+Existing worker nodes are *automatically upgraded* when initiating the upgrade in the Cloud Manager if **Recycle All Nodes** is selected during the upgrade process.
+This can also be triggered manually by using the recycle all nodes feature in the Cloud Manager, Linode CLI, and Linode API.
 This recycles all nodes on a rolling basis so that only a single node is down at any time.
 Since this means there is one less worker node during the upgrade process, it can affect performance and might not be preferred for production applications.

 It is strongly recommended that steps are taken to ensure that there is enough space on all nodes to accommodate for this temporary shift in resources.
 If a cluster of three nodes cannot briefly support the resources demands of an application using only two nodes, then the upgrade process may result in unintended application downtime.
 To overcome this, you can temporarily add additional worker nodes and perform either an *in-place* or *out-of-place* upgrade to avoid any performance impact.
 For more details on these approaches, see [Upgrade Worker Nodes](#upgrade-worker-nodes).
+{{< /note >}}

 ## Deprecating Kubernetes Versions (End of Life)